ARMmbed/mbed-cli-windows-installer/readme.md

 ## Updating pre-requisites
 When needed, you can update the gcc, cmake, or other dependencies by updating the executables in `/prerequisites/*` and then the equivalent lines in the `Config Section` of `/source/yottaInstall.nsi` .

+## License
+Yotta Windows Installer is licensed under Apache-2.0

+## Contributions / Pull Requests
+All contributions are Apache 2.0.
+Only submit contributions where you have authored all of the code.
+If you do this on work time make sure your employer is cool with this.